 Figure 14.3.7.4-1: TSC stream deletion procedure

-1. NRM server receives a request from VAL server to delete a TSC stream for with a VAL Stream ID.
+1. The NRM server receives a request from VAL server to delete a TSC stream for with a VAL Stream ID.

-2. NRM server identifies the MAC addresses of the DS-TTs involved in the stream based on the stored information for the VAL Stream ID.
-3. As a TSCTSF, the NRM server triggers via Nxx the Npcf_PolicyAuthorization_Delete service operation defined in 3GPP TS 23.502 [11] for MAC addresses referred to by the VAL Stream ID.
-NRM server uses the procedure to delete both UL QoS flow (sender UE to UPF/bridge) and DL QoS flows (UPF/bridge to receiver UE) from the PDU sessions of the UEs referred to by the VAL Stream ID.
+2. The NRM server identifies the MAC addresses of the DS-TTs involved in the stream based on the stored information for the VAL Stream ID.
+If none of the streams require to keep the time synchronization activated, the NRM server deactivates the time synchronization for the corresponding DS-TTs, otherwise keeps the time synchronization activated.

+3. As a TSCTSF, the NRM server triggers via N5 the Npcf_PolicyAuthorization_Delete service operation defined in 3GPP TS 23.502 [11] for MAC addresses referred to by the VAL Stream ID.
+The NRM server uses the procedure to delete both UL QoS flow (sender UE to UPF/bridge) and DL QoS flows (UPF/bridge to receiver UE) from the PDU sessions of the UEs referred to by the VAL Stream ID.
+As a part of the Npcf_PolicyAuthorization_Delete procedure, the NRM server may deactivate the time synchronization for the DS-TTs as described in clause K.2.2 3GPP TS 23.501 [10].